emcuttsy/personal-website/content/form/contact.md

 ---
 title: Contact
 name: Contact Me
-description: "You can get in touch with me either by using this form or sending an email to me@elisecutts.com.
+description: "News tip?
+Send it to tips@elisecutts.com Otherwise, you can get in touch with me either by using this form or sending an email to me@elisecutts.com.
 I look forward to hearing from you!"
 date: 2019-02-25T13:38:41-06:00
 draft: false
 url: contact